Frequently asked questions when applying

 All applications for admission to full-time degrees, DipHE and foundation degrees courses must be made online through UCAS.

-How much does it cost of apply through UCAS?
+How much does it cost to apply through UCAS?

 You can choose to apply to UCAS for up to five different courses.